mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference-v7.md

 #### `--browser-console`, `-bc`

-Open a [Browser Console](https://developer.mozilla.org/docs/Tools/Browser_Console) on startup, so you can see log messages for your extension.
+This opens a [Browser Console](https://developer.mozilla.org/docs/Tools/Browser_Console) on startup,&nbsp;so you can see log messages for your extension.
 Example:

 ```shell
 web-ext run --browser-console